yadleinc/plugins-desktop/README.rst

 - **Open in Terminal:** Opens selected file in terminal (linux/macos) or powershell (windows).

-- **Open in File Explorer:** Opens selected file in native file explorer.
+- **Open in File Browser/Explorer:** Opens selected file in OS native file explorer.

 - **Tag as Favorite:** Apply #favorite tag to files with the click of a button.
 No need for any keyboard entry.